Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## Debian v.s.
 AlmaLinux OS's on Water-Ice MD and Ab-initio Siesta ##

 In this directory, we have tested the two linux operating systems of AlmaLinux-9 and Debian-12.
-They run quite well in normal operations, and the Debian OS runs successfully while some errors will appear in the AlmaLinux OS.
+They run quite well in normal operations.
+The Debian OS runs quite successfully while some errors have appeared in the tested AlmaLinux OS.

 ### Tests of Debian and AlmaLinux OS's ###